Nbelman1/etch-a-sketch-project/README.md

 # etch-a-sketch-project

-Welcome to my final JavaScript Fundamentals project!
 This is part of The Odin Project curriculum.

+Oh yeah, it's all coming together.
+Welcome to another JavaScript Fundamentals project!

 The assignment is to create a webpage with a 16 x 16 square grid that fills in each square when moused over, so that it looks like an etch-a-sketch.